-The newest addition to the NYSAIS Institute line-up is the Divisional Leadership Institute (DLI).
-In response to feedback from heads of school and past workshop participants, we are expanding the popular “Out of the Frying Pan, Into the Fire” workshop series for new division directors into a full institute for 2019-2020.
-This unique cohort-based professional development opportunity will create a dynamic environment for new division heads in their first year to learn best practices, ask questions, share concerns, and receive quality feedback.
+The Divisional Leadership Institute (DLI) is a unique cohort-based professional development opportunity that will create a dynamic environment for new division heads in their first year to learn best practices, ask questions, share concerns, and receive quality feedback.

 Many newly-appointed division heads are thrust into positions of significant authority without much training or even the opportunity to reflect with others upon their immediate situations.
 For many independent school leaders, this is best described as “trial by fire.”
 The Divisional Leadership Institute (DLI) is designed to break this pattern by providing training, guidance, and support during the critical first year in a new division head’s administrative career.

 The three-day Associate Head and Division Head Conference